Configuration

 }

-The policy ID, along with the other useful information, can be accessed at any time using the GET /security/policies endpoint.
-For a complete list of resources and actions, please visit RBAC reference page.
+To retrieve the policy ID and other information, use the GET /security/policies endpoint.
+For a comprehensive list of resources and actions, refer to the RBAC reference page.

 Create a new role

 Roles are links between users and policies.
-Multiple users can be assigned to the same role and a role can have multiple policies linked to it.
-Roles can be created using the POST /security/roles endpoint.
+You can assign multiple users to the same role and link multiple policies to a role.
+Create roles using the POST /security/roles endpoint.

 {